-You don’t need to give up bread, even for dessert.
+Growing up in a family that eats bread for every meal, I have learned that you don’t need to give up bread, even for dessert.
 The combinations are endless, from simple, plain, and slightly sweetened loaves to rich, cake-like bread.
-People say the best way to know one’s culture is to learn about their cuisine.
-Here is a worldwide list of all types of sweet bread.
+Also, if you like to learn new things, people say the best way to know one’s culture is to learn about their cuisine.
+So, here is a worldwide list of all types of sweet bread.

 I will surely never be able to try every sweet bread recipe, but I won’t run from new flavors.
 There are so many combinations I would never think of, but that’s why this is an ultimate list.
 Let’s go on the gastro-cruise through the world!